Biden: US-Philippines 'ironclad' partners amid China tension

 The U.S. president last week hosted South Korean President Yoon Suk Yeol for a state visit during which the two leaders introduced new steps aimed at deterring North Korea from launching an attack on its neighbors.
 Biden is scheduled to travel to Japan and Australia in May.

-The two sides are expected to discuss the security situation and come out with new economic, education, climate and other initiatives as part of Marcos’ four-day visit to Washington, according to two senior Biden administration officials.
+The two leaders discussed the security situation and announced a series of new economic, education, climate and other initiatives as part of Marcos’ four-day visit to Washington.

-The officials, who briefed reporters on the condition of anonymity to preview the leaders' meeting, said the White House will use the visit to announce the transfer of three C-130 aircraft and coastal patrol vessels to the Philippines, a new U.S. trade mission focused on increasing American investment in the Philippines' innovation economy, new educational programing and more.
+Following the meeting, the White House announced the transfer of three C-130 aircraft and two coastal patrol vessels to the Philippines, a new U.S. trade mission focused on increasing American investment in the Philippines' innovation economy, new educational programing and more.

 Increased Chinese harassment of vessels in the South China Sea has added another dimension to the visit.
 On April 23, journalists from The Associated Press and other outlets were aboard the Philippine coast guard's BRP Malapascua near Second Thomas Shoal when a Chinese coast guard ship blocked the Philippine patrol vessel steaming into the disputed shoal.
 The Philippines has filed more than 200 diplomatic protests against China since last year, at least 77 since Marcos took office in June.